awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 **Forward all, cache based on all**
 Choose this option if your origin server returns different versions of your objects for all query string parameters\.

-For more information about caching based on query string parameters, including how to improve performance, see [Configuring CloudFront to Cache Based on Query String Parameters](QueryStringParameters.md)\.
+For more information about caching based on query string parameters, including how to improve performance, see [Caching Content Based on Query String Parameters](QueryStringParameters.md)\.

 ### Query String Whitelist<a name="DownloadDistValuesQueryStringWhiteList"></a>